 April – Talk Story: Monday Moments with the Daughters

-Join us for our first Talk Story event - a virtual gathering on the last Monday of every month to catch up with one another, explore an interesting topic, and learn more about what makes our organization special and unique.
+Join us for our next Talk Story: Monday Moments with the Daughters - a virtual gathering typically held on the last Monday of every month.
+It's a time to catch up with one another, explore an interesting topic, and learn more about what makes our organization special and unique.

 Time: 11:45am - 1:00pm HST